Skip to main content

 Maybe you’re the type who loves their day-old pizza straight from the fridge: cold, chewy, deliciously congealed.
 Yeah, who wouldn’t love that?

 But for those who insist (rightfully) on reheating leftover pizza, the whole endeavor is designed to avoid those factors.
 And it’s harder than you think.
-A microwave will get your slice good and hot, but it turns your crust into rubber.
+A microwave will get your slice good and hot, but it usually turns your crust into rubber.
 An open skillet will help that crust crisp back up, but alas, the toppings will remain lukewarm at best.

 We at The Manual recognize that disparaging these alternate methods for reheating pizza may generate controversy and even trigger distress within our audience.
 For that reason, we offer these indisputable explanations for our stance on this controversial topic:

-Granted, there are numerous articles and forum threads on the internet that offer step-by-step instructions for “hacking” these pizza reheating methods in order to achieve satisfactory results.
+Granted, there are numerous articles and forum threads on the internet that offer step-by-step instructions for “hacking” these pizza reheating methods to achieve satisfactory results.
 If you like babysitting your pizza and fiddling with extra steps every few minutes, have at it.
 Call us lazy, but we’re much more of the set-it-and-forget-it mindset.
 (Hey, it gives us more time to write entertaining and informative articles!)

 If you, like us, prefer to putz around with other things during the 10-20 minutes it takes to achieve perfectly reheated pizza, go with the oven method.
 Knowing how little work you need to put in will make every savory mouthful that much better.